TheAlphaSchoolSystemPTYLTD/deep-linking/README.md

 **Logging Out**

-When generating a Deep Link without the TASS or Portal menu structure (`"prod_menu":"N"`), you will be responsible for providing a logout mechinisim for your users.
+When generating a Deep Link without the TASS or Portal menu structure (`"prod_menu":"N"`), you will be responsible for providing a logout mechanism for your users.

 A logout can be initiated by redirecting a user to the logout URL.
 E.g.: